 Evidently the organisms which brought about this revolution did not come into being ex nihilo, unseen and as if by magic.
 Nor did they arise as products of the great ‘struggle for existence’, acquiring little by little new capabilities and levels of organisation as they out-competed their rivals; for then sediments should have abounded with their ancestors.
 The simplest explanation is that in some shape or form they already existed.
 They appeared in the fossil record as they increased in number and as the increasingly benign environments around the coasts allowed for their increase.
 In a jump shift analagous to the miraculous way in which many fossilisable creatures – barnacles, for instance – start out as unfossilisable larvae, the new conditions triggered radical transmutations.

 In relation to the Precambrian-Cambrian transition as a whole, marine organisms appeared successively – first primary producers, then zooplankton, seafloor-dwelling herbivores and immobile filter-feeders, then swimming and seafloor-dwelling carnivores and deposit-feeders, finally large predators.
 This is the true meaning of the order of fossils.
 Organisms higher up the food chain depended on those lower down and were not programmed to be as numerous, to reproduce as quickly.
 In all its diversity marine life was designed as a complex community.

 As a recent analysis demonstrates, the food webs of the Cambrian were ‘remarkably similar’ in structure to modern food webs.
 Fundamentally, marine food chains changed little over time, just as, fundamentally, the organisms that composed them changed little.
 By the Middle Cambrian nearly all the phyla of the marine realm had made themselves known.
-The subsequent history of marine life was, by comparison, merely fugues and variations on themes already introduced at the beginning.
+The subsequent history of marine life was, by comparison, merely fugues and variations on themes introduced at the beginning.
 The disparate organisms that appeared in the Cambrian were linked by food chains, not evolutionary chains.
 There is no evidence that zooplankton evolved from bacteria, or that worms, molluscs, sponges and so on evolved from zooplankton.